CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells.md

 Spells are ways a character can use their Magic Skills.

+Players/Narrators can create Spells on the fly with the Narrator's approval.
+For instance, there is no need to have a predefined spell for lighting a campfire with Fire Magic or clear a collapsed tunnel with Earth Magic.
+The player can just describe what they are about to attempt with their magic and the Narrator will set the CL of the Spell just like any other skill check.

+If the created Spell is worth remembering for later use or to share, it can be written down as a Spell such as in the Spell Table below.
+It is worth remembering that the Spells on the table below are simply a snapshot of how someone used a Magic Skill for a Spell that they thought was reasonable.
+If a Narrator wanted to run a game with only pre-defined Spells (such as how DnD does) then absolutely can.

 To use a Spell a character must:

 - Have the appropriate Magic Skills to perform said Spell.